-As an editor, journalist and book author with 12 years’ experience, Elise has a passion for storytelling.
-Through Mark My Memories, a personal biography service, she helps clients pen, polish and publish their memoirs for both public and private publication.
-She has also worked as an editor/features writer at a daily New York City newspaper for more than a decade and is the co-author of Unconquered: A Tale of a Girl’s Survival During the Holocaust.
+As an editor, journalist, and book author with twelve years’ experience, Elise has a passion for storytelling.
+Through Mark My Memories, a personal biography service, she helps clients pen, polish, and publish their memoirs for both public and private publication.
+She also has worked as an editor/features writer at a daily New York City newspaper for more than a decade and is the co-author of Unconquered: A Tale of a Girl’s Survival During the Holocaust.

 As a Story Terrace writer, Elise interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 Irene, The Wedding Crasher

 “Come on, hurry!”
 I barked at my mom kneeling behind me with a harrowed expression on her face.